Tips & tricks: T-Slimx2

 The Control-IQ algorithm calculates insulin adjustments from the manually set basal rates and correction factors.
 Therefore, it is advisable to have these settings somewhere close to what you need.
 Your team should be easily able to help with this and you can point your team to this AID Study Day that includes a calculator for supporting getting the settings right from the start.

-Research shows the Correction Factor is THE setting to adjust to change how aggressively the algorithm works without causing too many hypos.
+Research shows the Correction Factor is the setting to adjust to change how aggressively the algorithm works without causing too many hypos.

 Get time in range of at least 70% before creating a second profile.
 Then think about trying a second profile for weekends or other days if your insulin sensitivity is drastically different.
 This may not be needed and is NOT ESSENTIAL.
-As Francesca Annan (top notch Diabetes Educator) says – FIND OUT BEFORE YOU FIDDLE
+As Francesca Annan (top-notch Diabetes Educator) says – FIND OUT BEFORE YOU FIDDLE

 Tips & tricks